Michael Jackson's son testifies singer was unhappy with promoter

 Prince Jackson, 16, said he saw his father often get upset on the phone with AEG Live Chief Executive Officer Randy Phillips, but was unable to stand up for himself in disagreements.

 "He would get off the phone, he would cry sometimes," Prince told jurors in a Los Angeles courtroom about his father.
-"He would say, 'They're going to kill me.
-They're going to kill me.' ...
+"He would say, 'They're gonna kill me.
+They're gonna kill me.' ...
 He was like my grandma.
 He was too kind to fight anybody."

 Small parts of a video recording of Prince and younger sister Paris' deposition recorded months earlier had been played in court last week, but Prince was the first Jackson family member to testify in person at the trial.